taylornotlilly/What-s-New-Pussycat-/README.md

-### Special thanks to
+### Special thanks to:
 freesound.org for the amazingly annoying sound effects

-google images for my sprites, background, etc.
+Google images for my sprites, background, etc.

 and John Mulaney, for being himself